 - Shield your ears or put cotton balls in them before applying hair dyes or spraying hairsprays or perfumes.

-- Use preventive eardrops made from one part rubbing alcohol and one part white vinegar before and after swimming.
+- Use preventive eardrops made from 1 part rubbing alcohol and 1 part white vinegar before and after swimming.

-- Do not swim in places where there may be a high bacterial content.
+- Don’t swim in places where there may be a high bacterial content.

-- Do not stop any treatment for swimmer’s ear sooner than your physician recommends.
+- Don’t stop any treatment for swimmer’s ear sooner than your doctor recommends.

 Treatment for chronic swimmer’s ear is usually successful.
-However, depending on the severity of your infection, your therapy may take some time and may need to be repeated.
+However, depending on the severity of your infection, your treatment may take some time.
+You may also need to repeat your treatment.

-It’s important to follow your physician’s instructions and take all medication, especially oral antibiotics or antibiotic eardrops, for the prescribed period of time.
-Relief of symptoms does not mean that your infection is cured.
+It’s important to follow your doctor’s instructions and take all medication, especially oral antibiotics or antibiotic eardrops, for the prescribed period of time.
+Your infection isn’t cured simply because your symptoms disappear.